Rita Hayworth: Peak years at Columbia

-Hayworth's performance in Welles's 1947 film The Lady from Shanghai was critically acclaimed.
+Hayworth's performance in Welles' 1947 film The Lady from Shanghai was critically acclaimed.
 The film's failure at the box office was attributed in part to Hayworth's famous red hair being cut short and bleached platinum blonde for the role.
 Cohn had not been consulted and was furious that Hayworth's image was changed.

 Also in 1947, Hayworth was featured in a Life cover story by Winthrop Sargeant that resulted in her being nicknamed "The Love Goddess".
 The term was adopted and used later as the title of a biopic and of a biography about her.
 In a 1980s interview, Hayworth said, "Everybody else does nude scenes, but I don't.
 I never made nude movies.
 I didn't have to do that.
 I danced.
 I was provocative, I guess, in some things.
 But I was not completely exposed."

-Her next film, The Loves of Carmen (1948) with Glenn Ford, was the first film co-produced by Columbia and Hayworth's production company, The Beckworth Corporation (named for Rebecca, her daughter with Welles).
+Hayworth's next film, The Loves of Carmen (1948) with Glenn Ford, was the first film co-produced by Columbia and Hayworth's production company, The Beckworth Corporation (named for Rebecca, her daughter with Welles).
 It was Columbia's biggest moneymaker that year.
 She received a percentage of the profits from this and all her subsequent films until 1954, when she dissolved Beckworth to pay off debts.

-The Hollywood princess
+Hiatus and return

-In 1948, at the height of her fame, Hayworth traveled to Cannes and was introduced to Prince Aly Khan.
-They began a year-long courtship, and were married on May 27, 1949.
+In 1948, at the height of her fame, Hayworth met Aly Khan.
+They were married on May 27, 1949.
 Hayworth left Hollywood and sailed for France, breaking her contract with Columbia.

-Because Hayworth was already one of the most well-known celebrities in the world, the courtship and the wedding received enormous press coverage around the world.
-Because she was still legally married to second husband Orson Welles during the early days of her courtship with the prince, Hayworth also received some negative backlash, causing some American fans to boycott her pictures.
-Their wedding marked the first time a Hollywood actress became a princess.
-On December 28, 1949, Hayworth gave birth to the couple's only child, Princess Yasmin Aga Khan.

-Though Hayworth was anxious to start a new life abroad, away from Hollywood, Aly Khan's flamboyant lifestyle and duties proved too difficult for Hayworth.
-She struggled to fit in with his friends, and found it difficult to learn French.
-Aly Khan was also known in circles as a playboy, and it was suspected that he had been unfaithful to Hayworth during the marriage.

-In 1951, Hayworth set sail with her two daughters for New York.
-Although the couple did reconcile for a short time, they divorced in 1953.

-Returning to Columbia
+An Ismaili Muslim suggested that Rita take the local name of Rehmat Khanum, meaning "Lady of the Blessings of the Almighty".

+In 1951, Columbia alleged it had $800,000 invested in properties for her, including the film that she had walked out on that year.
+A 1951 article in the British periodical The People called for a boycott of Hayworth's films: